They may be cool to look at, but man can they send a chill down your spine too.

 The most memorable doodle from our extraterrestrial friends is the Julia Set dated way back in 1996 at Stonehenge monument in England.
-The fractal pattern which divides the question of whether it is terrene or supernatural demonstrates the intelligence of those who linger in outer space.
+The fractal pattern which divides the question whether it is terrene or supernatural demonstrates the intelligence from those who lingers in outer space.
 It is claimed that the circle was made in less than an hour which is impossible for a normal human being to accomplish.
-It was fun while it lasted because the excitement downgraded too soon as it was later revealed the truth of three hoaxers who made the alienated mark in a matter of three hours in the early morning – much to the public’s disappointment.
+It was fun while it lasted, because the excitement downgraded too soon as it was later revealed the truth of three hoaxers who made the alienated mark in a matter of three hours in the early morning – much to the public’s disappointment.

 It was strange enough to find many piling reports of “saucer nests”, mostly from England, dominating the crops since the mid-to-late 1960s without any photographs to justify the aliens’ doings.
 Theories upon theories were argued only to conclude the crop circles are created by humans.
 Doug Bower and his co-conspirator Dave Chorley were a pair known for recreating the 1966 Tully crop circle in a wheat field in Wiltshire, England in 1976 which later copycatted by others until it eventually became a cultural phenomenon.
 The hoaxes about crop circles launched debates after debates questioning the legitimate status of the supernatural occurring.

 Despite that, there are children and adults alike who actually do believe in supernatural phenomena (ghosts, fairies, UFOs, psychokinesis, etc.).
-In the same case with the extraterrestrial activities, the homo sapiens feigned ignorance of the hoax status of the crop circle and insisted on preserving the myth of aliens as existent beings.
-To extend the legends of crop circles is to lengthen the lifespan of the alien presence, thus beliefs cancel scientific explanations for the sake of keeping the fiction alive and to feed on the believers’ fantasies.
+Same case with the extraterrestrial activities, the homo sapiens feigned ignorance of the hoax status of the crop circle and insisted on preserving the myth of aliens as an existent beings.
+To extend the legends of crop circles is to lengthen the lifespan of alien presence, thus beliefs cancel scientific explanations for the sake of keeping the fiction alive and to feed on the believers’ fantasies.

 Take ‘Chicken Little’ for instance.
 The iconic crop circle portrayed in the movie drills the screw into children’s minds to believe that aliens do exist.
 It was never a hoax in movies, therefore in real life, people believe the crop circles as not a hoax.

-Crop circles are a platform for an exploration of the wonders of hoaxing.
+Crop circles are a platform for an exploration to the wonders of hoaxing.
 With frequent reports and sightings of alien occurrences that seem to see no end, humans are becoming more convinced that they are not the only ones alone in the universe.
-For more related interesting alien articles, click here.